 Composite Shingles

-Composite shingles blend traditional looks with enhanced durability, costing between $8 and $14 per square foot, including installation.
-While composite shingles may have a higher upfront cost than asphalt, their longevity makes them a smart choice for homeowners focused on long-term savings.
+Composite shingles blend traditional aesthetics with modern durability, costing between $8 and $14 per square foot.
+These shingles may have a higher upfront cost but offer long-term savings due to their longevity.

 Wood Shingles